How to Prevent Dental Emergencies – Annapolis, MD

 Avoid Decayed and Broken Teeth

 The best way to save your teeth from being damaged in a dental emergency is to avoid the emergency altogether!
 While not every dental emergency is 100% preventable, substituting bad oral habits for healthy ones can significantly decrease your chances of one occurring.
-Our dentists can offer plenty of advice when it comes to protecting your teeth from infection or injury.
+Our dentists can offer plenty of advice for how to prevent dental emeregencies in Annapolis, MD.
 Keep in mind, though, that if an emergency does end up happening, you can always contact us for same-day emergency treatment.

 Be Careful What You Eat